 Where appropriate, you should liaise with your line manager about completion of the data report form.
 Breach reporting is encouraged throughout the Trust and staff are expected to seek advice if they are unsure as to whether the breach should be reported and/or could result in a risk to the rights and freedom of individuals.
-They can seek advice from their line manage or The Senior Leadership member in charge of Data Protection.
+They can seek advice from their line manager, the Trust (for central staff) or School Data Protection Lead or the DPO.

 Once reported, you should not take any further action in relation to the breach.
 In particular you must not notify any affected individuals or regulators or investigate further.
-The Senior Leadership member in charge of Data Protection will acknowledge receipt of the data breach report form and take appropriate steps to deal with the report in collaboration with the DPO.
+The Trust or School Data Protection Lead will acknowledge receipt of the data breach report form and take appropriate steps to deal with the report in collaboration with the DPO.

-Managing and Recording The Breach
+Managing and Recording the Breach

-On being notified of a suspected personal data breach, the The Senior Leadership member in charge of Data Protection will notify the DPO.
+On being notified of a suspected personal data breach, the Trust or School Data Protection Lead will notify the DPO.
 Collectively they will take immediate steps to establish whether a personal data breach has in fact occurred.
-If so they will take steps to:-
+If so, they will take steps to:-

-- Where possible, contain the data breach; - As far as possible, recover, rectify or delete the data that has been lost, damaged or disclosed; - Assess and record the breach in the Trust's data breach register; - Notify the ICO: - Notify data subjects affected by the breach; - Notify other appropriate parties to the breach; - Take steps to prevent future breaches.
+- Where possible, contain the data breach; - As far as possible, recover, rectify or delete the data that has been lost, damaged or disclosed; - Assess and record the breach in the School's data breach register on Jedu;

+- Notify the ICO where required; - Notify data subjects affected by the breach if required; - Notify other appropriate parties to the breach; and - Take steps to prevent future breaches.